cahute/cahute/docs/topics/features/systems.rst

 |archlinux| Archlinux and derivatives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Archlinux_ is a Linux distribution based on the Pacman_ package manager.
+Archlinux_ is a Linux distribution based on the Pacman_ / libalpm_ package
+manager.
 Many distributions are based on it, with one of the more well-known ones being
 Manjaro_.
 It uses the `GNU C library`_.